4hmet0618/WhatsAlexa/README.md

 ## 🤗 WhatsAlexa
-**📢 WhatsAlexa has ended and current users can continue but others will not able to deploy alexa.
+**📢 WhatsAlexa has ended and no one can use alexa again.
 Thank You for using WhatsAlexa 😚**

 ## 🤔 What is WhatsAlexa?! 🤔